Immigrant Info / Santa Clara County

 The Santa Clara County Section includes publications, articles and special resource links for SCC immigrants.
 All of these links and much more can also be found in the Resources Search page.

-- The Regional Nonprofit Emergency Fund will be administered by community foundations throughout the 10-county Bay Area.
-Operating grants for nonprofit organizations in Santa Clara and San Mateo Counties, that SVCF has pre-qualified to provide emergency-related services: food, shelter, health and mental health services to affected communities.
+- 1/21 Update SVCF is seeking contributions to the Regional Nonprofit Emergency Fund, which has been supported by a range of individual and family donors, corporations and other foundations.
+Until further funding becomes available via contributions, our Nonprofit Emergency Fund has temporarily stopped accepting applications from nonprofits in Santa Clara and San Mateo counties.
 SVCF will also provide operating grants for other nonprofits that have experienced unexpected costs due to the COVID-19 pandemic as described below.Area region.
 The fund will be used to provide flexible operating support grants to nonprofit organizations serving one or more of the 10 counties (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano and Sonoma).
 Key Words: Silicon Valley Community Foundation, coronavirus, pandemic

 - HEALTH - Isolation & Quarantine Support Services